Beef Taco Pasta Salad

 When the corn has been charred, remove it from the heat and let cool before slicing off the cob.

-Cook the pasta
+Cook pasta

-Toss in the pasta, and stir with a wooden spoon so it doesn’t stick to itself.
+Pour in the pasta, and stir with a wooden spoon so it doesn’t stick to itself.

+What does al dente mean?
 When the pasta has a bit of texture to it, but it’s not crunchy or soggy, either.

-Chop your veggies
+Chop the veggies

 Slice the cherry tomatoes down the middle to half them.

-Remove the kernels from the cooked corn, too.
+Remove the corn from the cob.

 Set everything aside for when you’re going to put together the salad.

-Brown the beef
+Brown the meat

-When the oil begins to shimmer, add the ground beef with the taco seasoning.
-After that, use a wooden spoon to break up the beef into smaller chunks, and move it around the pan as it begins to cook.
+Use a wooden spoon to break up the beef into smaller chunks, and move it around the pan as it begins to cook.

-Since we’re using Panorama Ground Beef, you should know that grass-fed beef is lower in fat and requires less cooking time.
+Grass-fed beef is lower in fat and requires less cooking time.
 Because of this, our cook time is a bit shorter on this ground beef.

 When the meat is crumbly, browned and delicious, remove the pan from the heat, and set it aside.